Badsworth/pfml_scripts/infra/README.md

 ../bin/centrify/install-centrify-aws-cli.sh INSTALL_LOCATION
 ```

 Since this pulls down a git repository, it is recommended that the installation location you provide is your general git home, if you have one.
-For example:
+In other words, the dir that `pfml/` lives in.
+For example, if `pfml` lives in `/git`:

 ```sh
 ../bin/centrify/install-centrify-aws-cli.sh ~/code/git
 ```

-Once it is installed, you can run the login-aws command to generate a 1-hour AWS access key:
+Once it is installed, you can run the login-aws command to generate a 1-hour AWS access key.
+You can look up your AWS role (AWS-498823821309-NonPROD-Admins, AWS-498823821309-ViewOnly) through the web interface:

 ```sh
 login-aws
 ```

 <details>
-<summary>Example login:</summary>
+<summary>Example login for Infrastructure-Admin_profile. </summary>
 <p>

 ```
 Logfile - centrify-python-aws.log
 Please enter your username : kevin.yeh